mbakhoff/synchronization-template/readme.md

    ```
    long countDots(String str) { .. }
    ```
-3. Use `thenApply` and `whenComplete` to download some articles in parallel and print out the number of dots in each of them.
+3. Start downloading the articles in the background in parallel.
-   Don't use `get` on the CompletableFuture.
+   Make sure the downloads run in parallel (start all background threads before calling `get` on anything).
+   Finally call `get` on each CompletableFuture, count the dots in the downloaded articles and print out the counts.

 ### Task: WikiAnalyzer2

 1. Make a copy of WikiAnalyzer1
-2. Change the copy so the articles are downloaded in parallel, but the results are printed out by the main method.
+2. Change the copy so that the dots are also counted in the background thread.
-   1. use the same `thenApply`
+   1. use `thenApply` to move the counting to the background thread
-   2. replace `whenComplete` with `get`
-   3. make sure the downloads run in parallel (create all CompletableFutures before calling `get` on any of them)
+   2. call `get` and print the counts in the main thread (`get` should return just the number of dots)
-   4. try to download an invalid article (use some garbage for the url) and ensure the exception reaches the main method
+   3. try to download an invalid article (use some garbage for the url) and check that the exception is thrown when calling `get`

 ## CountdownLatch